 If you think it would be fun to own a dog about the same size as Milly, then there are several choices to consider.
-When compiling our list of the smallest dog, the dog breed’s minimum height was first considered.
+When compiling our list, the dog breed’s minimum height was first considered.
 Then, we evaluated their weight when compiling the final list.

-#9 The Mini-Me: Maltichon — 6-to-12 Inches
+#9 Maltichon — 6 to 12 Inches

 Breeders created the Maltichon by breeding the Maltese and the Bichon Frise.
-This dog should stand between 6-and-12-inches tall and weigh between 6-and-14 pounds.
+This dog should stand between 6 and 12 inches tall and weigh between 6 and 14 pounds.
 It is a friendly family dog who loves to be involved in everything that your family is doing.
 This dog also does well in homes where there is already another dog.

 All Maltichons have soft wide hair.
 Some will have apricot, bluff, or cream markings.
 The coat can be a single layer or a double layer of variable length.
 This designer dog breed will have brown eyes and a black nose.
 A quick 20-minute romp is appreciated, but take precautions that those with a double-layer coat do not become overheated.

-#8 The Curly Lovebug: Broodle Griffon — 6-to-11 Inches
+#8 Broodle Griffon — 6 to 11 Inches

-Broodle griffons stand between 6-and-11 inches tall.
+Broodle Griffons stand between 6 and 11 inches tall.
 Typically, they weigh between 6 and 12 pounds.
-This cross between a poodle and a Brussels griffon may also be called brussapoo, brusapoo, brus-A-Poo or griffinpoo.
+This cross between a Poodle and a Brussels Griffon may also be called brussapoo, brusapoo, brus-A-Poo or griffinpoo.

 If you are looking for a hypogenic dog, consider those with a curly coat.
 If the dog has a curly coat, expect to spend more time grooming it.
 This dog is eager to please her owners so that makes training much easier.

-The Mal-shi is prone to heat-aggravated respiratory problems, so if you live in a warmer area, share your air conditioning with your pet.
+The Mal-Shi is prone to heat-aggravated respiratory problems, so if you live in a warmer area, share your air conditioning with your pet.
 While this dog requires little clipping, you do need to brush it daily.
 Typically, these dogs do very well in homes with other dogs and children.

-#6 The Designer Pooch: Chorkie — 6-9 Inches
+#6 Chorkie — 6 to 9 Inches

-While one-or-two baths a month is generally enough, watch for hair growth inside this breed’s ears.
+While one or two baths a month is generally enough, watch for hair growth inside this breed’s ears.
 This blocks the air from flowing into the air, which can cause ear infections.
 Frequent ear infections can lead to deafness.

 Learn more about chorkies.

-#5 The Famous Toy Pup: Toy Poodle — 5-to-10 Inches
+#5 Toy Poodle — 5 to 10 Inches

 The American Kennel Club says that this dog can live between 10 and 18 years.
 It is the smallest of the three types of poodles that the club recognizes.
-A variety of colors are possible, including blues, grays, silvers, browns, cafe-aulaits, apricots and creams, but the dog should be one color over its entire body.
+A variety of colors are possible, including blues, grays, silvers, browns, cafe au laits, apricots and creams, but the dog should be one color over its entire body.